 Pwned – This word is a misspelling of the word “powned” which originally comes from the word “owned.
 It means to be beaten and dominated.
 The original term came from World of WarCraft when a player was beaten the computer game said “you have been owned” but there was a spelling error and it said, “pwned”.
 This can be used if you have in any way been beaten in a game or by a task.

 Noob – This is a derivation of the word “newbie” which means someone new and someone who doesn’t know very much.
 Again, this comes from video game culture but is used in other ways.
 If you were new to a workplace someone might call you a noob but it would be quite a geeky thing to say.

-Woot – This is a very interesting word that came from role playing board game culture.
-It was once used when the characters int he game found some treasure or “loot” and they said “wow, loot”.
-This was shortened to woot. but since then it has simply become a word to describe excitement in the geek and online world.
+Woot – This is a very interesting word that came from role-playing board game culture.
+It was once used when the characters in the game found some treasure or “loot” and they said, “wow, loot”.
+This was shortened to woot.
+But since then it has simply become a word to describe the excitement in the geek and online world.
 “I have a day off work woot!” would be a good example of how to use it.

 Fanboy – This word is used to describe someone who is an extreme fan or follower of a certain game, TV show, comic or any kind of medium.
 The term refers to someone who likes something so much they are not able to hear any negative comments about it.
 Many people like Apple products a lot and often these people are called “apple fanboys” because they will not consider using any other type of phone.